BradHutchings/Mmojo-Server-v2/instructions/307-Build-Vulkan-SDK.md

   . mm-environment-variables.sh
   ```

+***Note:** You may need to confirm installation of packages and wade through a pink outgoing mail configuration screen.*

 ---
 ### Verify that Vulkan is Installed
 Run this command to verify that Vulkan is installed and see which GPUs on your system it recognizes.